JuliaPlots/UnicodePlots.jl/README.md

 - `labels::Bool = true`:

-    Can be used to hide the labels.
+    Can be used to hide the labels by setting `labels=false`.

   ```Julia
   lineplot(sin, 1:.5:20, labels=false)